Diyckstra/terraform-provider-deyckstra/website/docs/r/default_security_group.md

 ## Import

-Security groups can be imported using the `security group id`, e.g.,
+Security groups can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_default_security_group.default_sg sg-12345678